A Guide to Craft Breweries in Philadelphia

 The inspiration for Source Urban Brewing, a Fishtown brewery, began in Colts Neck, New Jersey, in a 125-year-old dairy barn.
 Their “farm-to-glass” ales and lagers trekked across the bridge into an abandoned taproom on Frankford Avenue, right next to the “Welcome to Fishtown” mural.
 They source ingredients from local farmers in sync with the local harvests.

-• Taproom Experience: Exposed brick and subway tiles provide the backdrop for a sprawling U-shaped bar featuring 32 taps.
-Urban farmhouse is the vibe, complete with a scratch kitchen: duck-fat fries, “grazing boards,” and a killer Frankford Fried Chicken sandwich are drool-worthy.
+Taproom Experience: Exposed brick and subway tiles provide the backdrop for this sprawling U-shaped bar.
+Urban farmhouse is the vibe, complete with a scratch kitchen: truffle fries, “grazing boards,” and a killer Frankford Fried Chicken sandwich are drool-worthy.

 Brewery ARS